RosettaCommons/documentation/scripting_documentation/RosettaScripts/TaskOperations/taskoperations_pages/ResidueSelectors.md

 ResidueSelectors
 ----------------

 ResidueSelectors define a subset of residues from a Pose.
-Their apply() method takes a Pose and a ResidueSubset (a utility::vector1\< bool \>), and modifies the ResidueSubset.
-Unlike a PackerTask, a ResidueSubset does not have a commutativity requirement, so the on/off status for residue *i* can be changed as many times as necessary.
-Once a ResidueSubset has been constructed, a [[Residue Level TaskOperation|Residue Level TaskOperations]] may be applied to the ResidueLevelTasks which have a "true" value in the ResidueSubset.
+Their apply() method takes a Pose and returns a ResidueSubset (a utility::vector1\< bool \>).
+This vector1 will be as large as there are residues in the input Pose, and its ith entry will be "true" if residue i has been selected.
+Once you have a ResidueSubset, you can use it in a number of ways.
+For instance, you can use the OperateOnResidueSubset task operation to combine a ResidueSelector with a [[Residue Level TaskOperation|Residue Level TaskOperations]] to modify the ResidueLevelTasks which have a "true" value in the ResidueSubset.
 ResidueSelectors should be declared in their own block and named, or declared as subtags of other ResidueSelectors or of TaskOperations that accept ResidueSelectors (such as the OperateOnResidueSubset task operation).

 Note that certain other Rosetta modules (e.g. the [[ReadResfile|ReadResfileOperation]] TaskOperation, which is not a Residue Level TaskOperation but can still accept a ResidueSelector as input) may also use ResidueSelectors.
 Ultimately, it is hoped that many Rosetta components will be modified to permit this standardized method of selecting residues.